Tips to Prevent Your Venous Ulcer From Returning

 With these simple steps and a healthy lifestyle overall, patients can dramatically reduce their risk of new venous ulcers and also lower their risk of other vein conditions, helping to boost their health, increase their comfort and mobility, and protect their overall well-being in the long term.

-Get relief from your venous ulcer and prevent recurrent nonhealing leg wounds in Prosper, TX
+Get relief from your venous ulcer and prevent recurrent nonhealing leg wounds in Prosper and Allen, TX

 If you have a stubborn venous ulcer that will not heal or you’re concerned about the possibility of developing new venous ulcers after a previous vein treatment, our caring providers in the Frisco, TX, area are here to help.
 For more information about our full range of vein treatment options, as well as our educational resources for helping you understand and lower your venous risks, call Vitality Vein Care to schedule your consultation today.